laytenter/Insider-London/_tours/london/educational-tours/modern-architecture-tour.md

 - 29332
 ---

 How often in the big smoke do we stop and look up?
 Insider London invites you to take a closer look at the marvellous structures which puncture the horizon.
-Find out about our [Modern Architecture](#moder-architecture) and [Sustainable Architecture](#) Walking Tours
+Find out about our [Modern Architecture](#modern-architecture) and [Sustainable Architecture](/london/educational-tours/sustainable-london-architecture-tour/) Walking Tours

 ## Modern Architecture

+{% assign gallery = page.gallery %}
+{% if gallery.size > 1 %}
+{% include slideshow.html %}
+{% endif %}

 This award-winning tour uncovers the hidden stories of London's iconic skyline.
 Explore how the world's top architects **merge the historic and the innovative** in their race to the skies.
 Emerge yourself in the controversies of the architectural world, from questions of heritage to sustainability.

 In **two hours**, we journey through the latest architectural developments of the City of London, starting at St Paul’s and finishing at the many "kitchen items" of the Eastern cluster.